berrymonitor/index.html/README.md

 bb_decim.js --- Is an alternative, decimated version of the FeatureCollection - featuring only 5-decimals in the WGS-84 coordinates.
 Smaller in size to improve load times.

 worldwind.min.js --- The latest Web World Wind source code.
 In case non-secure http-connection is OK, please use http://worldwindserver.net/webworldwind/worldwind.min.js

+The open encyclopedia for natural products - BerryWiki www.berry.wiki is also up and running.

+www.berry.wiki/blueberry
+www.berry.wiki/raspberry
+www.berry.wiki/lingonberry (and more on the way...)

 For more information, please contact atte.korhonen@aalto.fi